tjex/mlmt-project/diary.md

 - we are interested in the *change* in data (between positional data and time)
 - rate of change / distance range of movement
 - look at the distance relationships of the sensors to one another
+- the data / model is very reliant on the size of the person.
+Sensor data from an adult, will appear very different than sensor data from a chid.
+    - therefore the distances between the sensors, and the change in those distances is an important observations.

 ## Open Questions

 - how are the postions of the sensors tracked?
 Are they relative to a central position, or distances of relay points?
-- why are the data samples all in sequential time?
+- why are the data samples all in sequenti time?
 Why were the sensors not pinging at the same time / being processed at the same time?
     - this will make the interpretation of the data difficult
     - it puts importance on creating snapshots / averages of time